pivotal/docs-tap/application-accelerator/creating-accelerators/creating-accelerators.hbs.md

 Where:

 - `PATH-TO-THE-ACCELERATOR` is the path to the accelerator source, it can be fully qualified or a relative path.
 If your current directory is already the directory where your source is,than simply use ".".
 - `YOUR-SOURCE-IMAGE-REPO` is the name of the OCI image repository where you want to push the new accelerator source.
-If using DockerHub you could use something like `docker.io/YOUR-DOCKER_ID/simple-accelerator-source` where `YOUR-DOCKER_ID` is of course the Docker ID you want to use.
+If using Docker Hub you could use something like `docker.io/YOUR-DOCKER_ID/simple-accelerator-source` where `YOUR-DOCKER_ID` is of course the Docker ID you want to use.

 Once you have made some additional changes you can push the latest to the same OCI image repository using: